SDFIdk/skraafoto_stac_public/README.md

 `pip install -e "./src/stac_fastapi/sqlalchemy[dev,server]"`

 And finally you should be able to run `pytest src` on the commandline, and have VScode discover the tests using the `testing` icon in the left-hand toolbar ( it looks like a chemestry vial).
 Make sure VScode has the proper python interpreter configured.
 It can be set typing `CTRL + P` -> `Python: Select interpreter` and then finding the new interpreter.
 If you can't find it, you need to reload VSCode.

+### Self-contained test

+SKRAAFOTO_STAC_PUBLIC requires a database, populated with data, to run the tests against.
+To run a completely self-contained test, a docker-compose file named `docker-compose.test.yml` is made available.

+Run the test compose file `docker compose -f .\docker-compose.test.yml up`.
+The docker compose file spins up a database, and populates it with data using an alembic migration file.
+The tests are then run using pytest against the API and a report is generated at `./test_report` in the root directory.
+Any changes made to the database, has to be mirrored by creating a new alembic version.
+For more information see https://alembic.sqlalchemy.org/en/latest/tutorial.html